- Overview and Highlights

 More Ways to Get Involved

 Gallery+ is an ongoing series of collaborations that invites students to respond to the Gallery’s collection through special programs and performances.
 Taking place once or twice each semester, Gallery+ provides a space for students to experiment creatively, making academic and artistic connections of their own, while also immersing themselves in the collection and museum environment.
-Past programs have included m.f.a. students from the Yale School of Drama creating sound and projection installations in the Gallery, undergraduate composers writing new music inspired by the collection, and comedians exploring the connections between art and humor.
+Past programs have included M.F.A. students from the Yale School of Drama creating sound and projection installations in the Gallery, undergraduate composers writing new music inspired by the collection, and comedians exploring the connections between art and humor.

-Since 2006, the Gallery has presented five major student-curated exhibitions.
+Since 2006, the Gallery has presented several major student-curated exhibitions.
 Installed in prime gallery space and frequently accompanied by a catalogue, each exhibition has been organized by a group of undergraduate or graduate students from diverse disciplines, and each has revealed new thinking about practical training and the presentation of the collection.

 For more information about opportunities for graduate students, please contact the Education Department at email@example.com or 203.436.8827.